Agurk2/covidprotease/README.md

 *National Center for Biotechnology Information.
 "PubChem Compound Summary for CID 5961, Glutamine" PubChem, https://pubchem.ncbi.nlm.nih.gov/compound/Glutamine.
 Accessed 30 January, 2022.*

 By blocking the protease's receptors, we effectively halt the virus' ability to spread within its host.
-This can be done by reacting a protease inhibitor with the protease in order to stop the chemical process from occuring.
+This can be done by reacting a protease inhibitor with the protease in order to stop the chemical process from occurring.

 This [video](https://www.youtube.com/watch?v=WBYOfqlC8hQ) explains it well.

 ## Problem definition

 Current quantum hardware is not powerful enough to simulate whole macromolecules.
-However, as quantum computer's get more and more powerful, so too will the ability to simulate molecular interactions.
+However, as quantum computers get more and more powerful, so too will the ability to simulate molecular interactions.
 For this project, we simplified the glutamine molecule to create a so-called toy protease, in order to prove the effectiveness of quantum computer.

 The glutamine molecule is simplified to methanamine